starkdg/starkdg.github.io/_posts/2020-06-30-redis-geohash-reventis.md

 stabilize to under 1ms over increasing N.  Query #4 does not stabilize, because it is literally the size of the state of Texas for over a year in time duration.
 Also, the test adds uniformly distributed random events, so larger query regions  do contain proportionally  more retrieved results.
-This does not necessarily happen in practice, since data is usually more clustered.
+However, this ordinarily does not happen in practice, since actual data is usually more clustered.

 ![QueryResults](/resources/post_4/results.png)

 ## Summary

-Reventis introduces a robust set of commands for the management of spatio-temporal point data, and presents an efficient and valuable solution for any applications that need to manage location-based data.
+Reventis introduces a robust set of commands for the management of spatio-temporal point data, and presents an efficient and invaluable solution for any applications that need to manage location-based data.

 More documentaion on the various commands is available [here](https://github.com/starkdg/reventis).
 A client-side library of functions is also available to automate interactions with Redis.

+There is also an interesting application of Reventis to the GDELT - Global Database of Events, Locations and Tones - dataset on the project README.
+I'll leave further exploration for a future blog post.